mochatek/MovieSieve/README.md

 - Compile the svelte app by running the command `npm run build`
 - Launch the application by executing the file `MovieSieve.py`
 - Refer [Eel](https://github.com/ChrisKnott/Eel) to understand the working and for packaging info.

-## Installation Guide

-- Download the latest version executable (MovieSieve.exe) from [here](https://github.com/mochatek/MovieSieve/releases)
-- Run the .exe file to launch the application
-- Once you launch the application, MovieSieve.data file will be created next to the .exe file
-- ⚠️ _Application data will be stored in `MovieSieve.data`.
-Hence, entire data will be lost if it is deleted._